luizvilasboas/commit-hooks/README.md

 4. Follow the prompts to select a type, scope(s), and refine the commit message details.

 5. Confirm your choices to finalize the structured commit message.

+## Contributing

+Contributions are what make the open source community such an amazing place to learn, inspire, and create.
+Any contributions you make are **greatly appreciated**.

+If you have a suggestion that would make this better, please fork the repo and create a pull request.
+You can also simply open an issue with the tag "enhancement".

+Don't forget to give the project a star\!
+Thanks again\!

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for details.